A Certified Model Reduction Approach for Robust Parameter Optimization with PDE Constraints: Conclusion

 \section{Conclusion}

 In this paper we present a new approach which combines model order reduction to robust optimal control.
-We investigate an optimal control problem governed by a parametric elliptic partial differential equation with uncertain parameters.
+We investigate a parameter optimization problem governed by a parametric elliptic partial differential equation with uncertain parameters.
 We introduce a robust optimization framework that accounts for uncertain model and optimization parameters.
-The resulting optimization problem, then, has a bi-level structure for the solution of this problem which leads to a non-linear optimization problem with a min-max formulation.
-We propose a goal-oriented model order reduction approach which avoids long offline stages and provides a certified reduced order surrogate model for the parametrized PDE which then is utilized in the numerical optimization.
+By shifting the expansion point of the utilized Taylor approximation, we are able to model the nonlinear effects of the uncertain parameter more accurately and improve the robust solutions slightly.
+The resulting non-linear optimization problem has a bi-level structure due to the min-max formulation.
+We propose an adaptive model order reduction approach which avoids long offline stages and provides a certified reduced order surrogate model for the parametrized PDE which then is utilized in the numerical optimization.
 The presented numerical results clearly illustrate the validity and performance of the presented approach.